dipikagawande/dipikagawande/README.md

 - 🍅 how to make veggies as delicious as possible

 I’m currently reading:
-- 📚 The Marriage of Cadmus and Harmony (Calasso)
+- 📚 The Marriage of Cadmus and Harmony (Roberto Calasso)
-- 👠 The Beautiful Fall: Lagerfeld & Saint Laurent in 1970s Paris (Drake)
+- 👠 The Beautiful Fall: Lagerfeld & Saint Laurent in 1970s Paris (Alicia Drake)

 Ask me about:
 - 🔬 Impact evaluations and randomized controlled trials (RCTs)